kruglikdenis/symfony-skeleton/README.md

 To start dev environment, just run `docker-compose up` and you are ready to go.

+## API Documentation

+In order to modify the documentation, you need to make changes to the `app/resources/docs/api.raml` file and regenerate the documentation using `apidoc` bash script.

+You can see the documentation for api by `${TARGET_HOST}/api.html`.

 ### Testing

 To run test suites you can use `docker/shortcuts/run_tests` script